pkimber/tasksync/README.rst

 TaskSync
 ********

-Synchronise our CRM systems to a TaskWarrior database.
+Synchronise our CRM system to a TaskWarrior database.

 Install
 =======